krymarie/custom-components/README.md

-# krystal-mitchell-monster-project
+# CUSTOM COMPONENTS KRYSTAL MITCHELL

-#HERE ARE JUST A FEW OF THE WAYS MY PROJECT VARRIES FROM
+#HERE ARE JUST A FEW OF THE WAYS MY PROJECT VARIES FROM

-#v-btn to easily clean up all buttons

-#v-img for new game icons

-#gadient component on health bar making it fun

-#v-footer for a quick footer with timestamp date..

-#split up log and used v-show to only show if isPlay is true or false

-#I SPENT THE WEEK BUILDING A CRM WITH VUTIFY IN CODE PEN SO EASY TO USE ALMOST POSTED THAT INSTEAD
+#UPDATED ALL BOOTSTRAP TO VUE

 ## Project setup